 You can enjoy fresh Gulf Coast seafood in a casual setting with a touch of Southern hospitality at the Original Oyster House (701 Hwy.
-59, Gulf Shores; 251-948-2445) in Gulf Shores which is just south on Hwy 59 from Fort Morgan Road in Gulf Shores.
-(Landing Shopping Center, Hwy.
-59, Orange Beach; 251-967-4800).
+59, Gulf Shores; 251-948-2445) in Gulf Shores which is just south on Hwy 59 from Fort Morgan Road in Gulf Shores or at Doc's Seafood Shack and Oyster Bar (26029 Canal Rd, Orange Beach; 251-967-4800).

-Enjoy breakfast or lunch at the Lighthouse Bakery (919 Chaumont Ave.; 251-861-2253) on Dauphin Island that offers sandwiches, soups, hot breakfasts and pastries.
-At Bellingrath Gardens, lunch is served daily starting at 11:00 a.m. in the Magnolia Café.
+Enjoy breakfast or lunch at the Lighthouse Bakery (919 Chaumont Ave.; 251-861-2253) on Dauphin Island which offers sandwiches, soups, hot breakfasts and pastries.
+At Bellingrath Gardens, lunch is served daily starting at 11 a.m. in the Magnolia Café (12401 Bellingrath Gardens Rd., Theodore; 251-973-2217).
 Soups, sandwiches and salads are always on the menu, with specialty dishes featured throughout the year.
 The café serves snacks and drinks in the afternoon.

 For lodging and dining options in the Dauphin Island and the Mobile area, visit the following websites: www.dauphinislandtourism.com and www.mobilebay.org.